hsandt/pico-boots/README.md

 ## Test

-In pico-boots, we distinguish unit tests *utests* and integration tests *itests*.
+In pico-boots, we distinguish unit tests *utests* and integration testss *itests*. more

-### Unit tests

-Unit tests are dedicated to testing a specific module, and should be independent from other modules' implementations, except when it comes to handle simple structures like `vector`.
+. module, and should be independent from other modules' implementations, except when it comes to handle simple structures like `vector`.
 Unit tests are run in pure Lua, using the unit test framework `busted`.
 To cut external dependencies, they heavily rely on the stubbing and mocking mechanics provided by `busted`.

 However, the fact that we are using pure Lua means that there are some differences with the same code running under PICO-8. `src/engine/test/pico8api.lua` and `engine/pico8/api.lua` aims to bridge the gap by providing the runtime PICO-8 API, but some lower-level differences remain, such as: